Interest rate changes

 The raising and lowering of the Fed Funds Rate is the role the Fed plays in stimulating or slowing down the economy.
 In theory, the lowering of interest rates should help boost the U.S. economy by encouraging borrowing and spending; consumers and businesses are more willing to make big purchases.
 Higher interest rates slow down borrowing and spending and restrict the flow of money into the economy.

 Both of these scenarios reflect the performance of the stock market and your investments.
 If you have fixed-income investments, the teeter-tottering of rates can impact negatively depending on the type of investment.
 In today’s economic environment, The Fed is lowering interest rates in an attempt to stimulate the economy enough to avoid another recession.
-Lowing interest rates are a sign of a weakening economy.
+Lowering interest rates are a sign of a weakening economy.

 The Trade War continues to impact businesses with increased costs of imports for production or resale, and uncertainty over-borrowing.
 Lowering interest rates may not be enough to stimulate the economy or corporate earnings, or to continue growing the share prices of the investments held in your portfolio.